Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 We can now turn to the precise statement of our main results.

-All the generating functions we consider are homogeneous with respect to two weight gradings that reflect the self-similar scaling structure described in (\ref{GenFunc2}):
+All the generating functions we consider are homogeneous with respect to two weight gradings that reflect the self-similar scaling structure mentioned just above and in (\ref{scalingvars}):

-\begin{defn} The {\rm polynomial weight} of $f_0$ or any $x$-derivative $f^{(m)}_0$ is 1.
+\begin{defn} The {\rm polynomial weight} of $f_0$ or any $x$-derivative $f^{(m)}_0 (= d^m f_0/dx^m)$ is 1.
 The polynomial weight of $h_0$ or any $x$-derivative $h^{(m)}_0$ is $1/2$.
 The {\rm differential weight} of any $x$-derivative, $h^{(m)}_0$ or $f^{(m)}_0$ is $m$. \end{defn} \begin{defn} A polynomial in $h_0, f_0, h_{0x}, f_{0x}, h_{0xx}, \dots $ is {\rm homogeneous} if all its terms have the same polynomial weight and the same differential weight.
-The polynomial weight of a product (or quotient) of homogeneous polynomials is given by adding (or subtracting) the polynomial weights and similarly for differential weights of products and quotients. \end{defn}
+The polynomial weight of a product (or quotient) of homogeneous polynomials is given by adding (or subtracting) the polynomial weights of the factors (numerator - denominator) and similarly for differential weights of products and quotients. \end{defn}

 \begin{theorem} \begin{enumerate}[label=\alph*)]